jnand/cortland-guide/pages/backup.md

 Cloud Backup
 ------------

-Our main requirements are :
+Our main requirements are:

 - [ ] **Resilience**
     _We'd like to either have access to multiple separate copies, or have the host provide some kind of fault tolerance_
 - [ ] **Encryption**
-    _Data should be encrypted client-side and send to cloud storage_
+    _Data should be encrypted client-side then sent to cloud storage_
 - [ ] **Two factor auth**
     _The service should offer a second factor option_
 - [ ] **Versioning**